Exploring the Connection Between Sex and Spirituality

 The Threads That Tie Spirituality and Sex Together

-It’s important to rē-frame sexuality as a holistic act involving mind, body, and spirit — not to mention, heart and soul.
+It’s important to rē-frame sexuality as a holistic act involving mind, body, and spirit — not to mention heart and soul.
 “Sex is so much more than just physical.
 [W] hen we consider the spiritual aspects of sex, we are talking about what is happening in the unseen,” Sexologist Cheryl Fagan, founder of On Top, tells rē•spin.
 “What is the meaning of sex to you, what connection is happening in that moment, how is the sex that you are having?
-It includes the five senses, and it’s a space for a deep mystical experience.
-How you are spiritually will impact the sex that you are having.”
-She goes on to explain that sexuality is influenced by factors ranging from biological, psychological, and spiritual, to social, religious, and cultural.
+It includes the five senses, and it’s a space for a deeply mystical experience.
+So how you are spiritually will impact the sex that you are having.”
+She explains that sexuality is influenced by biological, psychological, and spiritual factors to social, religious, and cultural.
 “We are holistic beings — mind, body, heart, and soul.
 There are different parts to our sexuality, and they all play a significant part in our sex life,” she explains.

-She first started On Top out of her own desire as a young adult to find more constructive conversations around sex — and not just superficially.
-“While sex is everywhere, it’s hard to find meaningful, fact-based, relatable information out there,” says Fagan, noting that in many Western societies, sex is only perceived as a physical act.
+She first started On Top out of her desire as a young adult to find more constructive conversations around sex — and not just superficially.
+“While sex is everywhere, it’s hard to find meaningful, fact-based, relatable information out there,” says Fagan, noting that sex is only perceived as a physical act in many Western societies.
 “I felt like the soul of sex was missing from traditional sex ed.”
-By acknowledging the sexual dimensions beyond the physical, it becomes a holistic experience that inspires many facets of the being.
+However, acknowledging the sexual dimensions beyond the physical becomes a holistic experience that inspires many facets of the being.

 To Fagan, spirituality acts as a blanket over sexuality — “The connection to our spirit or soul,” she says.
 She references the different layers and dimensions to sexuality, which she calls the Circles of Sexuality, including intimacy, identity, sensuality, health and reproduction, and sexualization, the shadow part of sexuality.
-“Because sex and spirituality are intrinsically connected, I believe that in some ways sexuality is spirituality embodied,” Fagan continues.
+“Because sex and spirituality are intrinsically connected, I believe that sexuality is spirituality embodied in some ways,” Fagan continues.
 “Think of a sexual experience and spiritual experience you’ve enjoyed and consider all the senses; what did it sound, feel, taste, smell, and look like?
 Do you notice similarities?”

 The Intersection of Sex and Spirituality